-Will the Spring 2021 academic period be on campus?
+Will the Spring 2022 academic period be on campus?

 When should I submit my tuition deposit?

 Will my admissions interviews be impacted by COVID-19?

 Admissions interviews will not be impacted.
 AUA continues to work around the clock with all candidates virtually.

-- If I come to campus, what facilities will I have access to?
+What facilities will I have access to?

 AUA’s gymnasium, library, food court, study areas, and small group rooms are all available to students on campus, all with social distancing norms in place.

 What travel restrictions are in place for Antigua?

 In addition to the registration forms, an immunization form and a negative COVID-19 PCR test certificate will be required as well.
-All incoming students outside of the O.E.C.S and Barbados, Trinidad and Tobago, Guyana and Jamaica are required to undertake a COVID-19 PCR test that is no more than 7 days old prior to travel, and to have a certificate showing that they have tested negative.
+All incoming students outside of the O.E.C.S and Barbados, Trinidad and Tobago, Guyana and Jamaica are required to undertake a COVID-19 PCR test that is no more than 3 days old prior to travel, and to have a certificate showing that they have tested negative.

 I’ve completed some of my undergraduate coursework virtually during the pandemic.
 Will this impact my chances of admission to AUA?